 Why study an Economics and Finance degree at Queen Mary?

 The quality of teaching and research within the School of Economics and Finance at Queen Mary has been widely acknowledged.
-In the 2015 National Student Survey (NSS) 94% and 96% of our students expressed a high level of overall satisfaction with the quality of teaching and support provided for their course, for economics and finance respectively.
+In the 2017 National Student Survey (NSS) we were ranked number 1 in London for student experience.
 In terms of Research, Economics at Queen Mary has been ranked 10th in the UK for research power in the latest Research Excellence Framework (REF 2014).
-We are a young and international School with staff from all over Europe and beyond, who have links to important institutions in the City and further a-field.
+We are a young and international School with staff from all over Europe and beyond, who have links to important institutions in the City and further afield.

 You will be able to choose from a wide range of study options and benefit from a varied programme of visiting speakers.
 Our established exchange programme allows you to spend either a year in the USA, Australia, Singapore or China or a semester through the Erasmus scheme either in Italy or Spain.

-The School offers excellent resources to its undergraduate students.
-We have two computer labs for the exclusive use by economics students.
-Ten Bloomberg terminals give students access to the latest technology and financial software used in the banking and finance industry.
+The School offers excellent resources to our undergraduate students.
+Our students have the exclusive use of two computer labs and ten Bloomberg terminals which give students access to the latest financial software used in the banking and finance industry.
 We also subscribe to the major statistical databases, and software packages such as those used by economists in finance or in government for data analysis and simulation.

 - Principles of Economics